digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ### Account Name

-The maximum length of the account name of Digital Credit is 12 characters (Chinese character occupy 2 characters, if the account name is all Chinese, up to 6 Chinese characters are supported).
+The maximum length of the account name of Digital Credit is 12 characters (Chinese character will occupy 2 characters, if the account name is all Chinese, up to 6 Chinese characters are supported).
 12 characters including English characters (a-z, A-Z), numbers (0-9), underscore (_), underscore (-), UTF-8 encoded characters of other countries (eg Simplified Chinese, Traditional Chinese, Japanese, Korean, etc.)

-When creating an account, Digital Credit will detect the name of the account in order to avoid content such as verbal abuse, language intrusion, discrimination, verbal violence, and political infringement.
+When creating an account, Digital Credit will detect the name of the account in order to avoid violated content such as verbal abuse, language intrusion, discrimination, verbal violence, and political infringement.

 ### Account Actions

 The account can perform some account-related actions, such as open/hide account owner's digital credit information, competition results, skill information, and so on.
 The application of Digital Credit may require the account owner to open certain rights to run a digital credit application.
-For example, an online loan application requires the account owner to show the digital credit record for the application, or a software development competition application that requires the account owner to show information about the skill information and program development-related skills to the application; or An ICO, crowdfunding application requires crowdfunders to show information about the relevant skills they describe.
+For example, an online loan application requires the account owner to show the digital credit record for the application, or a software development competition application that requires the account owner to show information about the skill information and program development-related skills to the application; or an ICO, crowdfunding application requires crowdfunders to show information about the relevant skills they have described.

-The account owner can choose to grant permissions to certain actions of certain applications or some other account (such as a friend).
+The account owner can choose to grant permissions to certain actions, applications or some other accounts (such as friends).

 ### Friends, Whitelists, Blacklists, and Groups

-The account owner can add other accounts as friends, or add to whitelist, blacklist, or a group.
-To perform certain actions in batches, such as setting up their own digital credit information that only friends are visible, or only certain applications are visible.
+The account owner can add other accounts as friends, or add other accounts to whitelist, blacklist, or a group to perform certain actions in batches, such as setting up their own digital credit information that only friends are visible, or only certain applications are visible.

 ### Personal Account, Application Account, Action Account and Group Account